 That’s what your VA is for.

-And if you’re really thinking ahead (and I know you are) then you’ll also have your VA document the steps she’s using to complete the task.
-As part of her job, she should be helping to build your operations manual.
-That will make it easier for everyone on the team to get more done in less time, which in turn will save you money.
+And if you’re really thinking ahead (and I know you are) then you’ll also have your VA document the steps they are using to complete the task.
+As part of their job, they should be helping to build your operations manual.
+Why?
+Because this will make it easier for everyone on your team to get more done in less time, which in turn will save you money!

-So stop fighting with technology.
-Learn only what you must know to do your job, and hand the rest off to someone who can do it faster and better.
-Then you can spend your time bringing in the money.
+Stop fighting with technology, learn only what you must know to do your job, and hand the rest off to someone who can do it faster and better.
+Do what you love.Get Started